 Community Supported Agriculture (CSA) programs are an increasingly popular way for consumers to join together to gain access to fresh, local foods from a nearby farm.
 By becoming subscribers to a farm's CSA program, a family can pick up a box of seasonal foods from that farm each week, often at one of several convenient pick-up sites.
 At the same time, the farm receives a reliable source of funds from its subscribers and can focus on farming instead of sales.
 Search for a CSA program with pick-up sites near you, and find out whether it has openings for new subscribers.

 Do you have a farm, CSA program, or farm stand in central Iowa?
 If so, please check whether it is already included in the appropriate map and directory on our website.
 We invite you to add or update the profile for your farm, CSA, or farm stand.

 The Food Rescue Crew of Central Iowa Shelter & Services conducts food rescue in the greater Des Moines area.

 Information for administrators of the food rescue program is available here.
 (Log in required.)

-Several agencies in the greater Des Moines area serve free meals to people in need.
-Our map and directory of free meal sites can help you to find more information.
+Several agencies in the greater Des Moines area serve free meals to people in need or operate food pantries.
+Our map and directory of food assistance sites can help you to find more information.

 - step-by-step instructions